connorjmonson/Logistic-Wizard-App-Project/README.md

 # Logistic-Wizard-App-Project
 Computerized Maintenance Management System Android App (Java, xml, Firebase)

-For protection of the end users and costumer, only parts of recently drafted code can be show.
+For protection of the costumer and their end users, only parts of recently drafted code can be show.